-Many authors47 are now making the distinction between the militarization of space and the weaponization of space, referring the term 'weaponization' to a means of aggression, defined as "destructive mechanisms [that] do not include observation, communication or other non-destructive activities, even if military in nature."48 The employment of space resources in the Gulf War illustrates well how the militarization of space was used as an effective combat multi-plier enhancing communications, navigation, positioning, intelligence and surveillance.49 Communications relied heavily on satellites such as the Defense Satellite Communications System (DSCS).50 The NAVSTAR Global Positioning System (GPS) satellites were critical not only to navigation but also to many US targeting systems, which depended highly on GPS to provide accurate guidance of weapons.51 US military and commercial satellites provided a multispectral sensing capability that provided optical, radar, and infrared (IR) high-resolution images, enhancing surveillance in the Gulf.
-Other capabilities included electronics intelligence gathering as well as rapid and intricate Battle Damage Assessment (BDA), which allowed for interpretation of damage caused by coalition ground-based weapons.52
+Many authors47 are now making the distinction between the militarization of space and the weaponization of space, referring the term weaponization to a means of aggression, defined as "destructive mechanisms [that] do not include observation, communication or other nondestructive activities, even if military in nature."48 The employment of space resources in the Gulf War illustrates well how the militarization of space was used as an effective combat multiplier enhancing communications, navigation, positioning, intelligence and surveillance.49 Communications relied heavily on satellites such as the Defense Satellite Communications System (DSCS).50 The NAVSTAR Global Positioning System (GPS) satellites were not only critical to navigation but also to many US targeting systems, which depended highly on GPS to provide accurate guidance of weapons.51 US military and commercial satellites provided a multi-spectral sensing capability that provided optical, radar, and infrared (IR) high-resolution images, enhancing surveillance in the Gulf.
+Other capabilities included electronics intelligence gathering as well as rapid and intricate Battle Damage Assessment (BDA), which allowed for interpretation of damage caused by coalition ground-base weapons.52

 Indeed, aerospace power has gone through quite an evolution over the last century.
-Founded by air power, aerospace power now includes among its characteristics the many contributions of space.
-The militariza-tion of space, showcased effectively during the Gulf War, demonstrated its significant impact on force enhancement as a combat multiplier.
-To protect information superiority, the US has established Space Command, which is dedicated to looking out for space and space-based assets by conducting missions aimed at space forces support, force en-hancement, space control and force application.
-While the support and enhancement missions can be categorized by the militarization of space, it is clear that the space con-trol and force application missions will require the weaponization of space.
-In fact, in January 2001 Air Force Space Command ac-tivated the 76th Space Control Squadron, which has become "...the first offensive and defensive counterspace technology squadron."53
+Founded by air power, the characteristics of aerospace power now include the many contributions of space.
+The militarization of space, showcased effectively during the Gulf War, demonstrated its significant impact on force enhancement as a combat multiplier.
+To protect information superiority, the US has established Space Command, which is dedicated to looking out for space and space-based assets by conducting missions aimed at space forces support, force enhancement, space control and force application.
+While the support and enhancement missions can be categorized by the militarization of space, it is clear that the space control and force application missions will require the weaponization of space.
+In fact, in January 2001 Air Force Space Command activated the 76th Space Control Squadron, which has become "...the first offensive and defensive counterspace technology squadron."53